majkinetor/pass/README.md

 # Show secret and set 45s to clipboard
 Show-Secret Business/cheese-whiz-factory -Clipoard

+# Show directory tree
+Show-Secret
 ```

-Both summetric and using keys encryption is supported. `Add-Secret` takes recipients via `.gpg-id` files in the password store or via `$GpgId` array.
+Both symmetric and keys encryption is supported. `Add-Secret` takes recipients via `.gpg-id` files in the password store or via `$GpgId` array.
 It can encrypt using public keys or with passphrase instead (via`$Passphrase` argument).

 There is also quick and dirty `pass` function that implements the most basic pass syntax: